DONATE TO THE CAMBRIDGE UCU HARDSHIP FUND

 General information for members facing hardship from recent strike action

-Because of the timing of the action, the earliest payroll from which pay may be deducted is December 2019.
-Strike action taken during the period 25th November to 4th December will likely fall mainly within the December payroll.
+Because of the timing of this round of action, the earliest payroll from which pay may be deducted is March 2020.
+Strike action taken during the period 20 February to 13 March will likely fall mainly within the April 2020 payroll.
 The university has told employees that deductions in their pay will be phased over three months, unless they explicitly request otherwise.

 Whilst UCU is not able to give assistance to all members taking strike action, the union offers the following financial support for members at risk of serious hardship.
 Union members must ensure they are paying subscriptions at the correct rate in order to be eligible.